Cake copyright

 Cake copyright is the assertion of copyright on a cake.
+Cakes, as edible art, can be an artistic medium for displaying an image or portraying a character.

 Copyright of art on cakes

-Cakes can be an artistic medium for displaying any image or portraying any character.
-If a cake is used as an artistic medium for presenting copyrighted content, then copyright issues might come into play with a cake as with any other publication medium.
+If cake decorating is used as a medium for presenting copyrighted content, then copyright issues might come into play as with any other publication medium.
 Entertainment media organizations including Disney, Lucasfilm, and Sanrio have asserted that cakes should not portray their copyrighted fictional characters or their copyrighted images without licensing.

 Copyright on cake design

 Cake design is an imagining of a cake as copyrightable art, like a sculpture.

 Bakeries which provide cakes which critics have ridiculed for low quality have sometimes sought to claim copyright over their cakes.
 The copyright claim is part of an attempt to enforce demands that communities of people who mock cakes not publish photos of cakes for entertainment.

-Cake copyright at Trump inauguration
+Presidential inaugurations

-In 2012 in the United States President Obama had celebrity pastry chef Duff Goldman design a certain cake for a party celebrating his inauguration.
-In 2017 United States President Trump had a Washington, D.C. bakery replicate Obama's cake made for his inauguration.
+In 2012, President Barack Obama of the United States had celebrity pastry chef Duff Goldman design a cake for a party celebrating his second inauguration.
+In 2017, President Donald Trump had a Washington, D.C. bakery replicate Obama's cake made for his inauguration.
 There was discussion about whether Trump plagiarized Obama's cake.
 The matter raised the profile of copyright questions about cakes.